 If you have savings in existing UK pension funds but are considering retiring abroad, you may be wondering just how easy it will be to access these funds.
 The dreams of a more relaxed lifestyle or the attraction of lower tax could soon fade if you have to work around pension rules more relevant to the UK.

 However, if you already live outside the UK, or you’re planning to move overseas shortly for a period of five years or more, you can use a QROPS.
 This will allow you to transfer your pension arrangements abroad.
 If your intention is to retire in the UK a SIPP structure would be more suitable.

 Compared to general UK pension rules, a QROPS could offer you these advantages (subject to local pension rules):

 - It could reduce the income tax payable on the income from your pension

-- Dual Taxation Agreements (DTA’s) are option in place between your chosen retirement location and a QROP jurisdiction – which means the investment aspect of your pension will grow free of any taxation and pension withdrawal payments are paid gross.
+- Dual Taxation Agreements (DTA’s) are an option in place between your chosen retirement location and a QROP jurisdiction – which means the investment aspect of your pension will grow free of any taxation and pension withdrawal payments are paid gross.

 - Consolidate various/several pension schemes into one manageable plan for easy management.

-What you should consider before choosing a UK Pension Transfer?
+What should you consider before choosing a UK Pension Transfer?

 - Residency considerations – do you expect to return to the UK to retire or for long periods of time in the future?
-A SIPP maybe more suitable in this situation.
+A SIPP may be more suitable in this situation.